Supporting Developing Countries in their Transition from Coal to Clean Energy

 The key to successful and logical coal phase-outs lies in developing regional transition strategies.
-There is also an opportunity to leverage projects that strengthen local and regional institutions and expand social protection, education, and economic innovation programs to protect the poor and train personnel for the new jobs created during the transition.
-However, many developing countries lack the capacity and funding to plan and actualize these initiatives; therefore, they cannot progress in the coal sector transition.
+There is also an opportunity to leverage kick-start projects that strengthen local and regional institutions and expand social protection, education, and economic innovation programs to protect the poor and train personnel for the new jobs created during the transition.
+However, many developing countries lack the capacity and funding to plan and actualize these initiatives, which means that they cannot progress in the coal sector transition.
 In 2010, the World Bank Group ended the direct financing of new utility-scale coal-fired power projects.
-Since then, the Bank has supported national, regional, and local authorities to develop clear roadmaps for the transition, focusing on governance structures, the welfare of people and communities, and the remediation and repurposing of former mining lands and coal-fired power plants.
+Since then, the institution has supported national, regional, and local authorities to develop clear roadmaps for the transition, focusing on governance structures, the welfare of people and communities, and the remediation and repurposing of former mining lands and coal-fired power plants.

-ESMAP’s Supporting Coal Regions in Transition program supports governments in developing countries to begin the transition away from coal through coal mine closure and coal plant repurposing.
-Support includes but is not limited to knowledge exchange, assistance in developing roadmaps for transition, designing pathways to preserve and grow human capital by designing comprehensive social protection packages to protect families impacted by the transition, developing re-skilling and job transition programs, and presenting potential pathways for economic transition.
+ESMAP’s Supporting Coal Regions in Transition program helps governments in developing countries begin their transition away from coal through coal mine closure and coal plant repurposing.
+Support includes, but is not limited to, knowledge exchange, assistance in developing roadmaps for transition, designing pathways to preserve and grow human capital by developing comprehensive social protection packages to protect families impacted by the transition, creating re-skilling and job transition programs, and presenting potential pathways for economic transition.
 The key priority of the program is to support governments and ensure that communities are protected during the phasing out of coal as the country transitions towards cleaner energy sources.

 The program provides support through three main workstreams:

 - Country Engagement: This workstream supports the development of roadmaps for client countries transitioning away from coal.
 In 2021, this type of technical assistance was performed to support the governments of Bosnia and Herzegovina, India, Indonesia, Morocco, Serbia, South Africa, and Ukraine.